DibyajyotiBiswal57/programs/README.md

     321
     21
     1
-    75. Write a program to check whether a number is an Armstrong number.
     76. Write a program to accept the number of rows and print the following pattern:
     Eg. (No of rows: 3)
     6666